JustAlittleWolf/ModDetectionPreventer/README.md

 you don't have Sodium installed, the placeholder will stay there (`sodium.option_impact.low -> sodium.option_impact.low`).

+This also works on the Anvil screen.
+The server could prompt you to open the anvil screen, with an item in the renaming slot that has a translation key as it's name.
+The client would then rename the item to the corresponding value and send an update to the server.

-This detection method works for any mod, that has custom translations.
+This detection method works for any mod that has custom translations.

 ## The Fix